Ptshah/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 Dependencies:

 1. Availability of necessary tools and infrastructure.
-2. Availability of skilled developers and analysts.
+2. Availability of skilled developers.
 3. Compliance with legal requirements and standards.
 4. Continuous feedback from stakeholders and users.